Qualification of novel methodologies for medicine development

-Based on qualification advice, the Agency may propose a letter of support as an option, when the novel methodology under evaluation cannot yet be qualified but is shown to be promising based on preliminary data.
+Based on qualification advice, EMA may propose a letter of support as an option, when the novel methodology under evaluation cannot yet be qualified but is shown to be promising based on preliminary data.

 Letters of support aim to encourage data-sharing and to facilitate studies aimed at eventual qualification for the novel methodology under evaluation.

-These letters include a high-level summary of the novel methodology, context of use, available data, and on-going and future investigations.
-The Agency publishes letters of support, if the sponsors agree.
+These letters include a high-level summary of the novel methodology, context of use, available data and ongoing and future investigations.
+The Agency publishes these letters of support if the sponsors agree.

-Qualification of novel methodologies for drug development: guidance to applicants (PDF/169.54 KB)
+Qualification of novel methodologies for drug development: guidance to applicants (PDF/331.56 KB)

 First published: 22/01/2009